 How does Scoop share the information we collect?

-Scoop does not sell your personal information.
+Scoop does not sell your personal information and does not receive any financial incentives for data.
 To provide the Services, we share your personal information with other users, third parties, and service providers.
 This section explains when and why we share your information.

 Sharing Between Users